z4l1nux/AISVSwise/1.0/en/Categories.md

 ## 1. Training Data Governance & Bias Management

 This section provides requirements to ensure training data is ethical, secure, and compliant by managing its provenance, quality, and bias during data collection and preparation for model training.
+And intial version of this section has been built to demonstrate the structure of the requirements for discussion here [https://github.com/OWASP/AISVS/blob/main/1.0/en/0x10-C1-Training-Data-Governance.md](https://github.com/OWASP/AISVS/blob/main/1.0/en/0x10-C1-Training-Data-Governance.md)

 | Focus area | Purpose | Verification Requirements | MITRE ATLAS Mapping |
 | --- | --- | --- | --- |